Prerequisite Courses CS 201, 401, and 402

 CS 201 (Accelerated Introduction to Computer Science), CS 401 (Introduction to Advanced Studies I), and CS 402 (Introduction to Advanced Studies II) are taken if you lack prerequisite coursework.
 Determining which classes you should take is begun at admission time when your transcript is analyzed.
 This determination is finalized before the beginning of classes, using the CS 201/401 Placement Exam and CS 401 and 402 Proficiency Exams.

 In general, a student may be required to take CS 201, 401, and 402 (in that order), or CS 401 and 402, just CS 401, or just CS 402.
 All three courses are accelerated: CS 401 combines introductory programming and CS 331 (Data Structures and Algorithms).
 CS 402 combines CS 350 and CS 351, covering computer organization, assembler language programming, and systems programming.
 CS 201 is the prerequisite for CS 401, and can be skipped by passing the CS 201/401 Placement Exam.
-People with two semesters of introductory programming coursework rarely need to take CS 201.
+Students with two semesters of introductory programming coursework rarely need to take CS 201.
 CS 402 has CS 401 as its prerequisite.
 Generally you do not need to take CS 402 if you have taken a hardware internals course.

 If you live in the Chicago area, you may take courses at various local colleges and transfer credit as prerequisite coursework.
 If you live outside the Chicago area and wish to take courses local to you, please contact James Sasaki for advice.

 CS 401 as a Prerequisite Course

 You may be asked to take CS 401 as a prerequisite course if:

 - You are without an undergraduate degree in computer science.